ytdl-org/youtube-dl/README.md

 ### How do I download only new videos from a playlist?

 Use download-archive feature.
 With this feature you should initially download the complete playlist with `--download-archive /path/to/download/archive/file.txt` that will record identifiers of all the videos in a special file.
-Each subsequent run with the same `--download-archive` will download only new videos that and skip all videos that have been downloaded before.
+Each subsequent run with the same `--download-archive` will download only new videos and skip all videos that have been downloaded before.
 Note that only successful downloads are recorded in the file.

 For example, at first,